 Late night buses in Seoul refer to buses operating from midnight to early dawn.
 These buses are a great way of moving around town on public transportation during the hours when most buses are not in service.
-Currently, nine late night bus routes are in operation with various timetables.
+As of January 2018, nine late night bus routes are in operation with various timetables.
 Each bus route starts with the letter “N” to signify it is a ‘night’ bus.
-These late night buses cover the high traffic areas around popular tourist areas such as near Gangnam Station.
+These late night buses cover the high traffic areas around popular tourist areas such Gangnam Station.
 The fare is a bit higher than day buses, priced at 2,250 won when paying with cash.

-Hapjeong-dong is a hip and artistic zone, dotted with dozens of vintage coffee shops and dessert cafés.
-More than just cafés, Hapjeong-dong Café Steet also has pubs, wine bars, and restaurants serving a blend of East and West cuisine.
-Each establishment is aimed at various themes of youth culture.
-These businesses are not only popular spots to wine and dine with great eats, but also cultural spaces where visitors can witness the true aspects of modern Korea.
-The mix of cultures has created a unique atmosphere.
+The alleyways of Hapjeong-dong are a hip and artistic zone, dotted with dozens of vintage coffee shops and dessert cafés.
+Hapjeong-dong Café Street in particular is lined with cafés and cultural spaces of varying themes, all vying for the attention of passersby.
+More than just cafés, Hapjeong-dong Café Street also has pubs, wine bars, and restaurants serving a blend of Eastern and Western cuisine.
+The mix of cultures and styles has created a unique atmosphere.

 ☞ Address: Area of Eoulmadang-ro 5-gil, Mapo-gu, Seoul